appscode/blog/content/post/kubedb-v2023.12.11/index.md

 ### Version support

 We have added some new version support: `4.2.24`, `4.4.26`, `5.0.23`, `6.0.12`.
 We also made all the older patch versions of these added images deprecated in this release.
+The docker images for the new versions are built to minimize CVEs if not remove completely.

 So, Please apply a MongoDBOpsRequest to update your database in latest patch versions supported.
 For example, if the current db version is `4.4.6`, the latest patch version is `4.4.26`,